 When consumer Cannabis notes that the flower in his hands is 'hydro', he usually means that his quality is high and his influence is strong.

 But why 'Hydro' is good, and in general - what do you mean when you say "Hydro"?

-Hydroponics - bringing agriculture home
+Hydroponics - bring agriculture home

-Hydro is derived from the word Hydroponics; An ancient method of cultivation, on the one hand, but innovative, technological and advanced, on the other hand, which allows for interpretation Maximize the plant's genetic potential, And hastens its growth and production Made of high quality and more As opposed to traditional cultivation in the soil.
+Hydro is derived from the word Hydroponics; An ancient method of growth on the one hand, but innovative, technological and advanced, on the other hand, which allows interpretation Maximize the plant's genetic potential, And hastens its growth and production Made of high quality and more As opposed to traditional cultivation in the soil.

 The hydroponics method, originally intended at all For independent cultivation of food, Broke into public consciousness precisely through cannabis: the fact that the method Based on water instead of soil And can be almost completely automated, has made the system ideal for discreet growth in the home - essential for cannabis growers.

 The plant, like all plants in nature, receives all its needs from essential elements in its environment: the soil provides it with a firm grip and stability, as well as minerals and micro nutrients.
 The sun and the open air provide it with the light and carbon dioxide required for the photosynthesis process.
 The rains provide the ions that turn the food into soil And all these together allow the plant to grow and blossom according to the seasons, genetics and the environment available to it.

 Hydropower enables virtually anyone who wishes to do so, to transfer the natural environment of the plant into the house, without soil, without sun and without rain. how?
 It is precisely for this purpose that this guide, which is supposed to help you better understand the method, was written - apart from its great use in the cannabis world, it is also expected to change the future of agriculture and food.

 Advantages and disadvantages of hydro-growth